mkoeppe/sage-numerical-interactive-mip/README.md

 The interactive MILP solver in this repository is based on commit 5a4e3508d95e95e4491efcb2cf16fbe25be60bec, dated August 24, 2016, from the SageMath tree https://github.com/pgxiao/sage.git; this work superseded an earlier effort (adding integer variables in `interactive_simplex_method`) at https://trac.sagemath.org/ticket/18805

-It was rebased in January 2020 onto SageMath version 9.1.beta1, and then filtered using `git filter-repo` to the single file `sage_numerical_interactive_mip/interactive_milp_problem.py`.
+It was rebased by Matthias Koeppe in January 2020 onto SageMath version 9.1.beta1, and then filtered using `git filter-repo` to the single file `sage_numerical_interactive_mip/interactive_milp_problem.py`.

 ## How to use